 Sempre is an adverb that can be translated into English as “always” or “still”.

 Its pronunciation is close to sehm-preh.
-If you have trouble pronouncing Italian sounds, refer to the Italian pronunciation guide.
+If you have trouble pronouncing Italian sounds, check out the Italian pronunciation guide.

-Now, let’s see a couple of example sentences with sempre in Italian, before taking a look at how to use this word.
+Now, let’s see some example sentences with sempre in Italian, before we take a look at how to use this word.

 Title: Italian All-in-One For Dummies

 Learn to speak Italian like a native?
 Easy.

 Italian All-in-One For Dummies appeals to those readers looking for a comprehensive, all-encompassing guide to mastering the Italian language.
 It contains content from all For Dummies Italian language instruction titles, including Italian For Dummies, Intermediate Italian For Dummies, Italian Verbs For Dummies, Italian Phrases For Dummies, Italian Grammar For Dummies, and Italian For Dummies Audio Set.

 Luca è sempre puntuale agli appuntamenti.

 Luca is always on time for his appointments.